ccpu/jest-playwright-istanbul/README.md

 Update your Jest configuration:

 -   Add `json` to `coverageReporters`.
 Since the defualt value of `coverageReporters` has `json` inclued, you don't need to change `coverageReporters` if you havn't specify it.
--   Add `jest-chromium-istanbul/lib/reporter` to `reporters`.
+-   Add `jest-playwright-istanbul/lib/reporter` to `reporters`.

 Set coverage using function as follow:

 ```
-import { setCoverage } from "jest-chromium-istanbul"
+import { setCoverage } from "jest-playwright-istanbul"

 await setCoverage(page)
 ```